 It has long been observed that certain Neuroendocrine Tumours (NETs) are often associated with the development of fibrosis, both local and distant.
 Fibrotic complications, such as Hedinger Syndrome (so-called Carcinoid Heart Disease), mesenteric and retroperitoneal fibrosis, may lead to considerable morbidity.
 We talk a lot about CHD but mesenteric fibrosis is actually more common.
 According to a paper (abstract linked below) by Professor Martyn Caplin (et al), “it often has a characteristic appearance of a mesenteric mass with linear soft tissue opacities radiating outward in a “wheel spoke” pattern associated with distortion of the surrounding tissues” (see graphic below).
 Another area that can be affected by fibrosis is the retroperitoneal region, actually very close to the mesentery.
 The medical phenomena appears to be associated with small intestine NET (SI NET) patients.
 Often labelled ‘Desmoplasia’, it is easily spotted on CT scans and is one of the unusual features of NETs vs other types of cancer.
+Two examples are below:

 The mesentery and retroperitoneum are complex to describe but think of the mesentery as something holding the small intestine together with all its folds and the retroperitoneum describes the part of the abdomen that is generally closer to your backbone than to your belly button, i.e. behind the intestines.

 What causes it, what problems does it cause and how can it be treated?